Wallpaper-Engine-Team/wallpaper-engine-faq/docs/en/interface/broken.md

 * [Steam Support: Verify Integrity of Application Files](https://support.steampowered.com/kb_article.php?ref=2037-QEUH-3335)

 If the verification through Steam does not fix this issue after you have configured your antivirus application, try to re-install Wallpaper Engine through Steam.
+If your antivirus has gone berserk, it might even have permanently blocked the filepaths used by Wallpaper Engine.
+In that case make sure to uninstall the antivirus first and then install Wallpaper Engine into a different directory, you can choose to create a new Steam games library in Steam for this.

 ### Rare Steam Overlay Bug Breaking Wallpaper Engine User Interface